 Specifically, on the 5Ghz, the router got around 900 megabits per second at a close distance.
 When I increased the range to 40 feet (12.2 m), it averaged some 810 Mbps.
-Note that I used a 2×2 Wi-Fi 6 client, but even when you have faster 4×4 clients, the result won’t be different.
+I used a 2x2 Wi-Fi 6 client, but even when you have faster 4x4 clients, the result won't be different.

 I did an anecdotal test by using two 2x2 Wi-Fi 6 clients, copying data from one to another, and got an average speed of about 650Mbps.
 That means the RT-AX88U has a sustained 2x2 Wi-Fi 6 speed of about 1300Mbps, on par with the Netgear RAX120.

 Average 2.4GHz Wi-Fi speed

 On the 2.4Ghz, the router was about the average, with some 198 Mbps and more than 110 Mbps for close and long-distance, respectively.
-Note that the performance on this band tends to suffer gravely from interferences and backward compatibility.
-That’s been the case for many routers, at least where I live, in the past many years.
+Note that the performance of this band tends to suffer gravely from interferences and backward compatibility.
+That's been the case for many routers in the past many years, at least where I live.

 In terms of coverage, the router was about the same as the RT-AC88U in my testing.
 When placed in the middle, it can handle a single home of 1800 ft² (167 m²) to 2000 ft² (186 m²) easily with Wi-Fi speed at every corner fast enough to deliver an average broadband connection in full (70 Mbps to 250 Mbps).

 Another thing is that the RT-AX88U worked well as an AiMesh router in my testing, but it wasn't reliable as a node.
 I had to restart once in a while.
 At times, its Wi-Fi network wasn't available for the mesh.